D.C. Safe and Beautiful Task Force

 U.S. Soldiers assigned to the 104th support maintenance company and 273rd Military Police Company, District of Columbia National Guard, participate in patrolling operations as a part of the D.C.
 Safe and Beautiful Task Force around the National Mall and Union Station in Washington D.C., August 14, 2025.
 Approximately 800 National Guard service members comprise JTF-DC to support the DC Safe and Beautiful Taskforce.
 These National Guard service members provide critical support such as crowd management, perimeter control, logistics and communications in support of law enforcement.
 A majority of the D.C.
 National Guard personnel live and work in the local community and have existing relationships to support law enforcement.
-(U.S. Army Photo by Sgt.
-Joseph Spraktes)
+(U.S. Army video by Staff Sgt.
+Daniel Hernandez)

 |Date Taken: